 The US Air Force seems pleased with the progress of its archly named CROWS program, designed to assess the resiliency of weapons systems and standardize such assessments across the Service.
 "CROWS" is of course an acronym, "Cyber Resiliency Office for Weapons Systems," but it's also an allusion to the old demonym "crow" for ELINT operator, which suggests culturally at least the now-routine conversion of cyber operations and electronic warfare (SIGNAL).

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, European Union, France, Germany, Iran, Israel, Russia, United Kingdom, United States.
+Today's issue includes events affecting Australia, China, European Union, France, Germany, Iran, Israel, Russia, United Kingdom, United States.

 Research Saturday is up.
 In this week's edition we talk with Daniel Hatheway, a Senior Security Analyst at Recorded Future.
 He takes us through their recently published research, Uncover Unseen Malware Samples with No Distribute Scanners.
 Sellers of malware on Dark Web forums often use No Distribute malware scanning tools to help verify the effectiveness of their wares while at the same time preventing legitimate virus scanning tools from adding the malware to their database.
 Find out how to shed some light on this corner of the criminal souk.